 Federal government expenditures can be separated into three broad categories: program spending, debt servicing costs and other expenditures.
-Program spending, in turn, consists of three main types of expenditures: net expenditures on goods and services, transfers to persons and transfers to the provinces.
-Figure 4 illustrates federal program spending per capita for each type of expenditure plus the cost of servicing the federal government's debt.
+Program spending, in turn, consists of three main types of expenditures: expenditures on goods and services, transfers to persons and transfers to the provinces.
+Figure 4 illustrates federal program spending per capita for each type of expenditure, except the cost of servicing the federal government's debt.

-Figure 4 - Federal Expenditures by Type, 2011-2018 (\$ per capita)
+Figure 4 - Federal Program Expenditures by Type, 2011-2020 (\$ per capita)

-Figure prepared by the author using data obtained from Statistics Canada, "Table 36-10-0450-01: Revenue, expenditure and budgetary balance - General governments, provincial and territorial economic accounts (x 1,000,000)," Database, accessed 6 October 2020; and "Statistics Canada, Table 17-10-0005-01: Population estimates on July 1st, by age and sex," Database, accessed 6 October 2020.
+Sources: Figure prepared by the Library of Parliament using data obtained from Statistics Canada, "Table 36-10-0450-01: Revenue, expenditure and budgetary balance - General governments, provincial and territorial economic accounts ( 1,000,000)," Database, accessed 31 October 2022; and Statistics Canada, "Table 17-10-0005-01: Population estimates on July 1st, by age and sex,"

+Database, accessed 31 October 2022.